 RoboHydra HTTP client test tool

-RoboHydra allows you to easily build custom “mock” servers with little effort, be it to build a test suite or easily reproduce problems while fixing bugs.
-You can even add functionality to your RoboHydra-based server via its web interface, which is very useful when doing exploratory testing of your client.
-All these capabilities can also be combined with proxying in several useful ways.
+RoboHydra allows you to easily build custom “mock” servers with little effort, be it to build a test suite or to easily reproduce problems while fixing bugs.
+RoboHydra also supports exploratory testing by allowing you to change its behaviour dynamically via its web interface.
+Last but not least, RoboHydra can also reverse proxy requests, which is useful in a variety of situations.

 Documentation

-To get started, go read the basic tutorial and the more advanced tutorial.
-There are also a number of screencasts in the RoboHydra YouTube channel.
+To get started, go read the tutorial.
+There are also a number of screencasts in the YouTube channel, and Dev Opera published articles on how to use RoboHydra for front-end developer proxies and mock servers, and even one on advanced techniques.

 Download